Search this site

 System and Cable Limitations

-Impedances between 1 Ω and 1 kΩ generally can be measured easily and accurately.
-Details of the test setup and test method have little influence on the results.
+Impedances between 1 Ω and 1 kΩ can generally be measured easily and accurately.
+Details of the test setup and test methodology have little influence on the results.
 The measured impedance is usually free from artifacts generated by the test system.

-As the measured impedance drops, the contribution of the measurement system (potentiostat plus cables and connections) becomes a larger factor.
-There are three ways that most systems have limits to low-impedance measurements:
+As the measured impedance drops the contribution of the measurement system (potentiostat plus cables and connections) becomes a larger factor.
+There are three ways that most systems limit low impedance measurements:

 1) Instrument noise limits the smallest voltage that can be accurately measured.
 EIS uses a phase-sensitive detection scheme to minimize the bandwidth of noise that can affect the measurement, but this can only lower noise, not eliminate it.
 Noise in the measured voltage generally causes noise in the reported impedance.

-Moving the cell leads changes mutual-inductance errors.
+Moving the cell leads will change mutual inductance errors.
 The apparent inductance value can be negative.

 Experimental Details